endorama/devenv/README.md

 Thanks to RTFC, the credential folder for the [botocore][botocore] library on which AWS cli is based can be configured [via env variables][botocore-envs]!

-So this is the `HOME/.aws`, only in another place!
+So this is the `HOME/.aws`, just in another place!

 ### bin

-Sometimes you need to wrap a particular command. `devenv` will add this folder to your path automatically, you can place here profile specific executables.
+Sometimes you need to wrap a particular command to enable specific functionalities.
+`devenv` will add this `bin` folder to your path automatically, you can place here profile specific executables.

 If the profile has `ssh` credentials available and use a custom ssh config file or ssh known hosts file, a `ssh` and `scp` wrappers will be created to customize this configurations.

+### email

+An identity is generally tied to an email address.
+An environment variable `EMAIL` is set to the specified email address ( and can be used in the loaded shell environment ).

 ### envs

 The most common scenario in different profiles are different environment variables.

-Cloud provider credentials for examples.
+Cloud provider credentials and authentication tokens for example.

 Add vars to this file as you where adding them to `/etc/environment`, they will all be loaded for the specific profile.

+### shell-history

+Generally if you use the cli a lot, you search in it's history a lot.
+If you have different shell environments, other profiles history is a noise you want filtered out.
+This plugin enable per-profile shell history file.

 ### ssh